 - 1) Unsafe clinical practice.
-(See policy on Dismissal for Unsafe Practice) - 2) Unsatisfactory physical or emotional health. - 3) Violations of the Student Academic Honor Code. - 4) Excessive absences in classroom or clinical area.
-(See Class Attendance Policies) - 5) Conduct incompatible with the professional practice. - 6) Unsatisfactory academic performance/course grades.
+(See policy on Dismissal for Unsafe Practice) - 2) Unsatisfactory physical or emotional health. - 3) Violations of the Student Academic Honor Code. - 4) Excessive absences in the classroom or clinical area. - 5) Conduct incompatible with professional practice. - 6) Unsatisfactory academic performance/course grades.

 Only under unusual circumstances will a student who has been dismissed or voluntarily withdrew under these circumstances be allowed to re-enter the nursing program.
-Any student who has been dismissed has the right to due process.
-(See UNCW Code of Student Life).
+Any student who has been dismissed from the Prelicensure Nursing Program has the right to appeal said dismissal in writing to the Dean of the College of Health and Human Services within 30 days of the dismissal.).
 The SON reserves the option to immediately dismiss a student from a clinical experience for unsafe clinical practice.